Ride the X-band wave for meteorological and hydrological surveillance

 Whats the dBZ level of clear air at each of the following: X, Ka and W band?

-Unfortuntaly, there is no simple answer to this complex question. dBz of clear air is not constant, it depends on humidity, changes in refractive index, turbulence etc.
+Unfortunately, there is no simple answer to this complex question. dBz of clear air is not constant, it depends on humidity, changes in refractive index, turbulence etc.

 Are X-band radar reliable for detecting freezing rain?

 Dual polarization weather radar can provide indicative information on freezing rain.
-For example, certain dual polarization characteristics combined with information from surface weather stations can indicate potential of freezin rain, but accurate detection is a challenging problem.
+For example, certain dual polarization characteristics combined with information from surface weather stations can indicate potential of freezing rain, but accurate detection is a challenging problem.

 Can the X-band be used for determination of fine particulate movement and /or concentration.